 It’s definitely shaping up, but still a long way out.
 Hopefully not another three months, though! 😂

 So, what are your muses?
 What is your favorite artsy weapon of choice?
 Leave a comment and don’t forget to follow for more art, family, food, and other musings!

 My tripod easel is this exact one but in a lighter color.
 The reviews say the instructions to put it together suck, which they did, but I’m no rocket scientist and still got it done!
 It’s sturdy enough and does the job!

 I use disposable pallete paper, which makes cleaning so easy! just toss it when you’re done!

-A small town girl trying to make it big in the world.
-Writer, artist, wife, and mother... stressed, worried, but driven.
+A small town chingona trying to make it big in the world.
+Writer, artist, and mother... stressed and worried, but driven.
 Complicated and unstable.
 Spontaneous and goofy.
-Wanderer but also a tad bit lost.
+On a journey to discover myself.

 View all posts by Story of a Lost Latina